 Best for - calf encounters and curiosity

-If you want to see new calves choose a cruise departing between September and October.
-Mothers will be returning south to feeding grounds with newborns calves at their sides.
-They will tend to swim slower and closer to the surface so that the calves can keep up.
 Newborns are experiencing this journey for the very first time and they are very curious!
 They will come up and investigate whale watching vessels displaying a behaviour that experts define as ‘Mugging’.
 During a mugging whales will swim alongside and even underneath a boat checking it out.
 If you are lucky you may encounter a spy-hop, where a whale will breach the surface with its eyes and mouth. |

 Best for - warmer weather